Table of Contents

 1. Lowering access to trade finance

-Opening trade finance ecosystems in this way does more than broaden participation.
+Beyond that, opening trade finance ecosystems in this way does more than broaden participation.
 It creates better-informed users, improves risk understanding over time, and builds trust through experience.
 In an environment where supply chains are increasingly global and fragmented, lowering the initial barrier is a strategic necessity for resilience and inclusion, and that’s what we, at Mitigram, intend to do.

 2. Revealing the hidden value in data